matt-main/pico8-google-analytics/README.md

 - If you host your game on pages like itch.io (i.e. where your game is embedded via iFrame) you should:
   - set the cookie option of the analytics snippet to 'none' (as in [`example-analytics-snippet.js`](./example-analytics-snippet.js).
   - use a separate Google Analytics property, because otherwise you will get a duplicate user count from your itch game page (if you use tracking there) and the actual iFrame of the game.
+  - be aware that with some browsers (Safari) tracking via an embedded iFrame might not work.

 ### Tips for testing